-The Statement of Faith of Corban University, Salem, Oregon, adopted by the Board of Trustees, April 2013. corban.edu 6-12-13
+The Statement of Faith of Corban University, Salem, Oregon, Board Adopted in April 2013; Printed in June.

-MISSION, VISION, CORE VALUES, STRATEGIC GOALS
+MISSION, CORE VALUES, STRATEGIC GOALS

 Mission: To educate Christians who will make a difference in the world for Jesus Christ.

 - 1. To foster a transformative learning culture where a sustainable biblical worldview takes shape. - 2.
 To build a Christian community that promotes worship, creative expression and activities that reflect God's character. - 3.
 To cultivate a life of stewardship and service toward God, humanity and creation.